 How-to: open bar and alcohol for your wedding

 For us, planning the cocktails was easy: DANIEL happens to be a state-licensed bartender as a side hobby.
-He was originally trained based on ((AMAZON PRODUCT ID: "0600600572" "this book")), but since it is now out of print, you can buy a ((AMAZON PRODUCT ID: "0609608754" "great book on cocktails")) online or at a local library, for example, and go through some of the most popular cocktails there.
+He was originally trained based on book The Ultimate Cocktail Book, but since it is now out of print, you can buy a The Bartender's Bible: 1001 Mixed Drinks online or at a local library, for example, and go through some of the most popular cocktails there.

 Now go through the list of cocktails with your spouse-to-be and each of you pick a popular cocktail that you like the most.
 Call them your two signature cocktails.
 If you end up narrowing down on a single "signature" cocktail together, that's be even better for your guests - fewer choices is actually so much easier to deal with behind a bar!